 England is a strange country.
 Last November my editor James and I ventured downstairs to England to spend the weekend with two of James’ friends.
 We were going to fly, but then James recalled that Jurgis, a former client of our website, might be able to help us.
-Jurgis owns a travel agency which sells package holidays in Edinburgh to Lithuanian tourists.
-His speciality is coach trips to the Highlands which are supervised by Lithuanian-speaking tour guides, but every month there is an additional tour of English towns.
+Jurgis owns a travel agency that sells package holidays in Edinburgh to Lithuanian tourists.
+His speciality is coach trips to the Highlands that are supervised by Lithuanian-speaking tour guides, but every month there is an additional tour of English towns.
 James succeeded in wringing two complimentary seats out of Jurgis.
 At one point the itinerary would take us within walking distance of our destination and we could here hop out.

 There were about fifty tourists on the coach.
 At first I was wondering why these Lithuanians wanted to inspect a bunch of apparently random English towns, but it all became clear with the news that we visiting on a Saturday in the late evening.

-The guide was a very tall girl, obviously a student, with scared eyes and a strenuously perfect smile which seemed to be on continuous display like an inn sign.
+The guide was a very tall girl, obviously a student, with scared eyes and a strenuously perfect smile that seemed to be on continuous display like an inn sign.
 “We’re going to have a toilet stop,” she announced as we approached the first of the towns, “and it’s important that you go now because you might not be able to leave the coach for the rest of the evening.”

 So we all dutifully went to the toilet.
-Back on board, the guide was instructing us on how to locate the binoculars beneath our seats and then, in a tone of anxious reassurance, she went through the safety procedures which we would have to follow if the coach came under a sustained assault.
+Back on board, the guide was instructing us on how to locate the binoculars beneath our seats and then, in a tone of anxious reassurance, she went through the safety procedures that we would have to follow if the coach came under a sustained assault.

 She was speaking in Lithuanian, of course.
 But I had to translate for James then and so it is no trouble to translate for you now.